6 Questions to help you DIVEST YOUR COMMUNITY

 - Santa Fe had a feasibility study last year and are now creating a task force to generate the charter and business plan

 - San Francisco will convene a public banking task force in July

 - Oakland oted in June 2017 to dedicate $100K to a public banking feasibility study

 - DC has voted to put a feasibility study in their city's budget

-It is important to understand that public banking will fall into the same greedy traps as big banks if the charters are not authored with those most hurt by Wall Street, including indigenous people whose livelihoods, water rights, religious rights, and human rights have been risked by DAPL, Keystone XL, and other pipelines.
+It is important to understand that public banking will fall into the same greedy traps as big banks if the charters are not authored by those most hurt by Wall Street.
+This means including indigenous people whose livelihoods, water rights, religious rights, and human rights have been risked by DAPL, Keystone XL, and other pipelines.

-Get the ball rolling by drafting an ordinance: You can use these ordinances passed by other cities to help draft your own:
+Get the ball rolling by drafting an ordinance.
+It doesn't have to be perfect--a legislative aide will likely amend it with you [watch their amendments!].
+You can use these pieces of legislation passed by other campaigns to help draft your own:

 Seattle [DAPL] Ordinance passed in February